wg-osr/walkerga.github.io/class/fi_cacus.md

 ## Oiled Up III
 When you are oiled up and an enemy misses a melee attack against you, you can make a fighting maneuver against it.
 ## Font of Shine
-You can use your Body Oil ability twice per day.
+You can use your Body Oil ability twice per day, and it takes 1 action instead of 10 minutes.
 ## Spitfire
 You can create a spark by snapping your fingers.
-Instead of using your Body Oil ability, you can spit a cone of fire and ignite 2 adjacent nearby targets.
-The cone inflicts 2D6 fire damage, halved on a save.
-Targets who fail their save continue taking 1 damage every round until they extinguish the flames.
+Your oil inflicts 2D6 damage and 2 damage over time when lit.